Frequency meter

 - an optional correction factor for calibration

-- the gate length currently programmed into the hardware
+- the gate length programmed into the hardware

 The higher-level pp_freq_meter wrapper additionally: